leyi-z/clothes-shopping-rehab/READEME.md

 The api is deployed using Heroku.
 The host url is `csrp-deploy.herokuapp.com`.
 You can access the homepage with the url `https://csrp-deploy.herokuapp.com/`

-#### Frontend
+#### Tests

-This web app doesn't have a frontend yet but hopefully it will soon!
+I created some postman tests for the api.
+To use them, simply import the file `csrp-tests.postman_collection.json` into postman.

 #### Dependency

 In case you want to run the app locally, all required packages are specified in the file `requirements.txt`.
 You can use the command `pip install -r requirements.txt` to install all of them at once.

-#### Tests
+#### Frontend

-I created some postman tests for the api.
-To use them, simply import the file `tests/csrp-tests.postman_collection.json` into postman.
+This web app doesn't have a frontend yet but hopefully it will soon!